lightalloy/what-i-have-learned/ruby/functional/functional_ruby.md

 [4.
 Effective Ruby dependency injection at scale](https://www.icelab.com.au/notes/effective-ruby-dependency-injection-at-scale)

 But what if you need not 1 or 2, but 1 or 2 hundreds of dependencies.
-To make DI work at that scale we need Inversion of Controle container.
+To make DI work at that scale we need Inversion of Control container.

 We can use dry-container to make sure those dependencies are available when we need them.